 The fees that you pay with Kraken will depend on if you are using the Kraken exchange or Kraken Pro, plus they are fees for margin trading and futures.
-In this Kraken Exchange review, we will be focusing on Instant Buys on the exchange and Kraken Pro.
+In this Kraken Exchange review, we will focus on Instant Buys on the exchange and Kraken Pro.

 With Kraken Pro, spot trading fees range from 0.26% all the way down to 0%.
 Kraken uses a maker-taker fee schedule with volume incentives based on your activity in the past 30 days.

-You’ll also need to pay for some deposit and withdrawal fees which will depend on your currency type and withdrawal method.
+Depending on your currency and withdrawal method, you’ll also need to pay deposit and withdrawal fees.
 A full list of fees can be found here.

-If you want to maximize your returns and earn interest on your crypto that might just be sat idle in a wallet otherwise… staking your assets with Kraken could be a great way to earn some passive income.
+If you want to maximize your returns and earn interest on your crypto that might just be sitting idle in a wallet, staking your assets with Kraken could be a great way to earn some passive income.

 With Kraken, you can stake assets such as Polkadot, Ethereum, Tezos, Bitcoin, and even FAIT currencies such as EUROS or US dollars.
 With returns currently ranging from 1.5% for EUROs all the way up to 12% for Polkadot and KSM.

 On-Chain staking allows you to stake your crypto assets with blockchain Proof of Stake protocols such as Tezos.
 Off-Chain staking allows you to stake your assets with Kraken´s internal programs.
 Off-chain staking is restricted to eligible countries only.

 How to Stake Crypto on Kraken

 If you need support on the Kraken Exchange, there’s a 24/7 live chat where their team of experts will work directly with you to reach a quick and efficient resolution.